rdenise/rdenise.github.io/_research/archaic.md

 # Strategies for the successful discovery and identification of bacteriophages from ancient DNA

-**ARCHAIC** is a Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowship project dedicated to uncovering the hidden world of ancient bacteriophages.
+**ARCHAIC** is a Marie Skłodowska-Curie Actions (MSCA) Postdoctoral Fellowship project [Grant agreement ID: 101111040](https://cordis.europa.eu/project/id/101111040) dedicated to uncovering the hidden world of ancient bacteriophages.

-## Introduction

-Bacteriophages, or phages, are likely the most abundant biological entities on Earth and play a crucial role in shaping microbial communities, including the human microbiome.
-However, studying them in ancient DNA (aDNA) samples presents significant challenges due to their small genome size, rapid evolution, and the fragmented nature of ancient DNA.
+Ancient DNA (aDNA) provides an invaluable window into past ecosystems, offering insights into microbial communities and their viral components, including bacteriophages.
+Detecting phages in aDNA samples is critical for reconstructing ancient microbiomes and understanding host-phage dynamics over evolutionary timescales.
+However, phage identification remains challenging due to degradation, contamination, and methodological biases inherent to ancient samples.
+In this study, we compare multiple complementary techniques for phage detection, including taxonomic profiling, reads mapping, and de novo assembly.
+Our findings reveal that taxonomic profiling enables the identification of broad viral categories, while reads mapping provides higher-resolution insights into which phages are present in the samples.
+De novo assembly proves essential for uncovering novel and fragmented phage genomes.
+These approaches, when used in combination, offer a robust and comprehensive framework for characterizing phage diversity and dynamics in ancient microbiomes, paving the way for new discoveries in aDNA.

 ## Methodology